ajarara/circe-actions/README.md

 The persistence case is exactly the same, except it is never deactivated.
 It must either be deactivated in the action function (preferably at the beginning to avoid the situation above), or not activated at all.
 An example is shown in [Non-callback-style registration](#Non-callback-style-registration).

 # Additional notes
-Now that we have a nice interface to creating predicate and action functions, we should rewrite all of the utilities, and farm them out to circe-actions-utils.el
+Now that we have a nice interface to creating predicate and action functions, we should rewrite all of the utilities, and farm them out to circe-actions-utils.el, so that they can be loaded in as needed.

 A nicety would be to emulate iptables chains.
 This cuts down on the problem of 'how to interactively remove errant rules' without removing everything.